 - Creating land use scenarios for city greenbelts in the USA and Canada 2009

 - Determining where Asian honey bee could establish 2009

 - Limiting the spread of equine influenza 2007

 - Prioritising Revegetation Investment in West Hume NSW 2006

 ABARES would like to acknowledge the input of the MCAS-S development partnership members including Barry Consulting, New South Wales Department of Primary Industries, Planning and Environment, the National Environmental Research Plan Landscapes and Policy Hub, and the Australian Collaborative Land Use and Management Program.
-Funding for version 3.2 was provided by New South Wales Office of Environment and Heritage.
+Funding for version 4 and version 3.2 was provided by New South Wales Government.
 Funding for version 3.1 was provided by the National Environmental Research Plan Landscapes and Policy Hub University of Tasmania.